Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/guides/weaviate-generative-feedback-loop.md

 snowsql -a "YOURINSTANCE" -u "YOURUSER"
 ```

-It is recommended that you use SnowSQL because you will be uploading files from your local machine to your Snowflake account.
+It is recommended that you use SnowSQL because you will be uploading files from your local machine to your Snowflake account, but you can also [upload files to stages directly from Snowsight, if you prefer](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui#upload-files-onto-a-named-internal-stage).

 ## Set up environment